Last Name: A - G

-Now entering my 6th year at Paradise Honors High School and my 13th year in education overall, I am excited to have the opportunity to continue helping our students strive towards reaching their maximum potential.
+Now entering my 6th year at Paradise Honors High School and my 14th year in education overall, I am excited to have the opportunity to continue helping our students strive towards reaching their maximum potential.
 As a school counselor, I will be a resource to assist students and parents with questions that arise throughout the school year, navigate the college process, and work though any crisis situations.
-As the PHHS Girls’ Tennis Coach, I emphasize academics first and continue to challenge my athletes to improve their skill set, regardless of their age or ability level.
+As a former high school coach, I emphasized academics first and continually challenged my athletes to improve their skill set, regardless of their age or ability level.
 I believe that many valuable life lessons can be learned through athletics and that competition is another means of preparation for our students in their “life after PHHS.”

 My journey into education started many years ago in a small town southeast of Pittsburgh, Pennsylvania called Monessen.
 Growing up, I always knew that I wanted to be a teacher.
 This single piece of knowledge was my guide as I navigated my way through elementary, middle, and high school.
 Upon graduation, I attended Slippery Rock University (yes, that is the real name of the school) where I played on the Men's Golf team and earned my bachelor’s degree in Secondary Education Social Studies with a concentration in Economics and a minor in Exceptionalities (more commonly known as Special Education).
 With Pennsylvania graduating an estimated surplus of 10,000 teachers per year when compared to job vacancies, I decided that it was a good time to begin my graduated work!
 I enrolled at California University of Pennsylvania and went on to earn my master’s degree in School Counseling.
 Upon graduation, and for the first time in my life, I decided to leave the great state of Pennsylvania and move to Maryland.
 I spent one year working at Thomas Stone High School as a 9th grade counselor with a caseload of over 500 students...it was as daunting as it sounds!
 At the end of the year, I relocated to a different county in Maryland and accepted a position at Reservoir High School.
 There, I would go on to spend the next 6 years counseling a much smaller caseload of 250 students while having the opportunity to work with students in grades 9-12.
 I also served as Boy's and Girls’ Varsity Golf Coach (5 years), Allied Golf Coach (3 years), and Allied Bowling Coach (1 year).